Updated on July 25, 2019

 For many business professionals, a single object does not provide the necessary depth of information.
 In this post, I’ll show how to build and manage Salesforce related list views using criteria across objects.

-I’ve been using CRM tools for over 20 years and each has their different approach to solving for the searching and mining of data.
 The best tools are those that provide expansive and powerful search capabilities but not at the expense of complexity.
 It is hard to achieve that balance.

 With the CRM tools that are available on the market today, organizations are leveraging them to track a wide variety of data that is interconnected to their client, prospect, customer, etc.